Once you have set your team up, checking the team's email tracking trends is as easy as checking your own stats.

 The breakdown of team stats mirrors that of individual stats (although the colour scheme and designs differ).
 The first thing you will see is a graph of your team's total opens for the week, as well as a statistical overview for all emails you have sent thus far.

-- Data is arranged according to calendar days
+- Data is arranged in chronological order

 - "Avg # of Opens" is calculated per email